Ruhrfestspiele theatre festival in Recklinghausen

 Unpretentious yet passionate

 The Ruhrfestspiele’s audience is unpretentious yet sophisticated.
 Enthusiasm for theatre productions and passion for the arts are prioritised more highly than chic evening dresses and fancy headwear.
 Sometimes disparagingly dubbed the ‘Bayreuth Union’, it is precisely this concept of openness and sense of purpose without any loss of artistic quality that make the Ruhrfestspiele so successful.
-Since 2005, the festival has been headed in this spirit by Luxembourg director Frank Hoffmann and enjoys great popularity with its audience.
 Spoken-word theatre of an exceptional standard is the flagship of the festival, with some 80,000 visitors a year, but the literature series and cabaret programme in particular have also established themselves.

 Every year the festival has a different theme, such as a specific playwright – Shakespeare, Goethe and Kleist, for example, have all been the focus of the festival.
 Alternatively, the Ruhrfestspiele may devote itself to a thematic issue or the theatre scene in a specific country.
 There are few major directors who have not staged a performance at the Festspielhaus in Recklinghausen: in co-production with the most important playhouses in the country, the festival sees participants such as the Deutsches Schauspielhaus (Hamburg), the Thalia Theatre, the Berlin Ensemble and the Deutsches Theater.